 I have had the delight of working with an excellent NGO in Chajul, Guatemala by the name of Limitless Horizons Ixil.

-This is a wonderful group of people from both the town of Chajul (whose first high school student graduated only in 1999) and the United States whose mission is to support Middle school age yoputh on through high school and hopefully college through the financial support from others more fortunate.
+This is a wonderful group of people from both the town of Chajul (whose first high school student graduated only in 1999) and the United States whose mission is to support middle school age youth on through high school and hopefully college via the financial support from others more fortunate.

 The education in Chajul is struggling to be at at a national level (Less than 1% of children graduate from high school, 5% from middle school and 75% of the adult population are illiterate).
 LHI is providing additional traditional and technological education for these promising students in hopes that they will be able to pass the entrance exams into the universities and eventually bring their skills back to Chajul to benefit the community as a whole.
 They may very well be some of the very first indigenous Maya Ixiles to actually work their way through the university system.

-LHI has just finished their enrolment of new scholars and have just found sufficient funds for those students.
-Click here to see last years student roll and who sponsored them.
+LHI has just finished their enrollment of new scholars and have just found sufficient funds for those students.
 Now they are hoping to raise funds for their ongoing projects.
 In addition, LHI also has volunteer opportunities for those who are ready to live and work in a very unique, indigenous and rich environment.
 Chajul is one of the most traditional indigenous Maya communities in Guatemala with an incredibly rich, and at times horrific history.

 We hope to coordinate with LHI to further their objectives and let their good work be known so that quality educational opportunities will be available to local students.

 If you would like to assist Limitless Horizons Ixil please visit their website and see the good work they do first-hand.